In my previous post, I’ve talked about all the basic settings of Blogger.

 - Click on the “Edit” link of the “Custom Page Not Found”.

 Here is my custom message [see screenshot].

 And its HTML code:

 <h2>Oops!</h2><p> <h3 align=”left”> Sorry that the page you are requesting isn’t available in our blog.</h3></p>

 <p align=”left”>But, here is the <strong>3 Best posts</strong> I’ve picked for you which can be useful to you.</p>

 <p align=”left”>And, I suggest you to visit our<a href=”http://justfortestingg.blogspot.com/”>homepage</a> where you can see some of our best posts.</p>

 If you like my custom message, feel free to use the above code on your blog.
 I just created a simple one for this tutorial.
 You can customize and enhance it with more call to action.

-- I talked about “Custom Redirects” in this post.
-Check it out.
+- I've already talked about “Custom Redirects” in this post.
+I suggest you to check it out.